code-423n4/2022-11-paraspace-findings/data/ignacio-G.md

+ # UNUSED STATE VARIABLE
+One or more state variables are never used in the codebase.
+Variable STABLE_BORROWING_MASK and RESERVE_FACTOR_MASK   is never used in smart contarct.

 # REQUIRE()/REVERT() STRINGS LONGER THAN 32 BYTES COST EXTRA GAS
 Each extra memory word of bytes past the original 32 incurs an MSTORE which costs 3 gas. https://github.com/code-423n4/2022-11-paraspace/blob/main/paraspace-core/contracts/misc/NFTFloorOracle.sol#L118